cylc/cylc-admin/docs/feb2020-workshop-notes.md

 - Graph View
   - Cytoscape not good for our needs (canvas vs svg, display engine)
   - Dagre layout engine is needed
-  - but writing our own display engine should be hard (OS had a POC ready in one day)
+  - but writing our own display engine not hard (OS had a POC ready in one day)

 - BK debugging demo:
   - front end: browser dev tools, including Vue extension